shivanshsinghx365/Practice/Complete Interview Prep/2. Language Basics/Java/3. Variables and Primitive DataTypes/Variables and Primitive DataTypes.md

 char       :    16 Bit Unicode characters ('\u0000' to '\uffff'), in c/c++ chars are 8 bits, the idea is allow for unicode characters, to support characters other than english too.
 IT is not signed so range from (0 to 2^16 -1)

-Note : 1 bit is for sign and rest 7, 15 & 31 bits in byte,short and int respectively are used to store values Internally signed variables in java use 2's complement representation to represent negative numbers nd positives are used as it is
+Note : 1 bit is for sign and rest 7, 15 & 31 bits in byte,short and int respectively are used to store values Internally signed variables in java use 2's complement representation to represent negative numbers and positives are used as it is

 Big integer class can be used to store even more larger numbers

 the values that we write on the right side are called literals.